 Instrumentation Set-up

 The primary flux sensors are already mounted on the forward jackstaff.
+[Yves Perron: ALLIANCE jackstay is relatively small and sensor equipment fitment will have to be analyzed for fitment in ALLIANCE.
+We will need to know by early June if ship mods are required as ship won’t be available alongside post mid July.
+Claudia: AEROSE will work on this.]
 Data cables run from the mast into the main lab.
 Three data loggers are mounted on the forward starboard side of the main lab.
 From these data-loggers cables are run into the Science Office forward of the main computer room.
 Two computers are setup in this lab and connected to the ship’s internet.
 Power to the instruments is supplied by the AC connections at the bottom of the jackstaff.
-A water hose is run from the O2 deck fresh water connection to the top of the jackstaff for rinsing the LiCor sensor window.
+[Yves Perron: Dependent on ship’s design.
+ALLIANCE jackstay may not be appropriate for the sensor to be mounted.
+Claudia: AEROSE will work on this.]
+A water hose is run from the O2 deck fresh water connection to the top of the jackstaff for rinsing the LiCor [Yves Perron: Need more detail on how it is viewed for ALLIANCE.
+Claudia: AEROSE will work on this.] sensor window.
 The sea surface temperature sensor (sea snake) is attached to a mounting arm located port-side O1 Deck.

 The Vaisala radiosonde balloon sounding system stored in Boulder must also be deployed to the ship and set up aft nearby helium cylinders with space for filling balloons and access to the fantail for launches.

 Should we keep any of the pictures below?
+[Yves Perron: Pictures are good but need to be relevant to ALLIANCE.
+Claudia: AEROSE will work on this.]

+Attached are some photos of the M-AERI on a recent deployment.
+It is not on the mast, but on the railing on the deck above the bridge of the Italian R/V Minerva Uno.
+A similar position above the bridge on the Alliance will probably be our best option.
+The instrument needs a clear view of the sea surface ahead of the bow wave, and of the sky, to zenith, in the same direction.
+We also install a set of met sensors, as you have seen on the RHB, and we think we can install these on the instrument platform on the foremast.
+I can send pictures of the RHB deployments, if needed, but not before next Monday - I am traveling and do not have them on my small laptop.
+The all-sky camera that we also deploy with the M-AERI can be put on a railing on an upper deck where it has a clear view of the sky.